cmidgley/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## Custom changes on this fork

+This fork, on branch bugfix-2.0.x, is customized for the MPCNC machine and includes the not-yet-merged laser fixes from [jediminer532](https://github.com/MarlinFirmware/Marlin/pull/15335), as well as a few bug fixes to that code base.  __This code has not been operated yet on a live running machine, and has only had bench testing using an oscilliscope!__

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__